Holmes-Alan/HCRF/README.md

 # Combine CNN and Random Forest for Face SR
-We propose a combination of CNN and Random Forests for 8x facial image super-resolution.
+We propose a novel approach of CNN and Random Forests for 8x facial image super-resolution.
 We claim the following points:

 • A Siamese Network for Low-Resolution facial image segmentation.

 • Random Forests based model for facial feature reﬁnement.

+Please cite our work if you use our code or dataset as,
+# BibTex

+        @InProceedings{Liu2021refvae,
+            author = {Zhi-Song Liu, Wan-Chi Siu and Yui-Lam Chan}, title = {Features Guided Face Super-Resolution via Hybrid Model of Deep Learning and Random Forests}, booktitle = {IEEE Transactions on Image Processing}, volume = {30},
+            page = {4157-4170},
+            year = {2021}
+        }

 # Dependencies
     Python 2.XXX<3.0
     OpenCV 3.4.0